hardscrabble/hardscrabble.github.io/_posts/2017-12-21-the-hardware-and-software-i-use.md

 I use my **[iPhone 7]** constantly.
 It's great.
-I like the funny home button and don't really miss the headphone jack.
+I like the funny vibrating home button and don't really miss the headphone jack.
 I got the **[AirPods]** for my birthday and they're great, although they've turned me into someone who gets nervous stepping over grates in the sidewalk.
 I use it in a **[Smart Battery Case]** which is fine, although I feel very warped by it because I start feeling a little stressed out as soon as my phone's battery dips below 100%.